JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 #### Ruby installation

-We recommend installing CocoaPods with [Homebrew](https://brew.sh/) as it doesn't require using extra tools.

-However, CocoaPods is built with Ruby, and you can install it with the default Ruby that should be available on macOS.
+CocoaPods is built with Ruby, and you can install it with the default Ruby that should be available on macOS.
 Ruby 1.9 or later has a built-in RubyGems package management framework that help you install the [CocoaPods dependency manager](https://guides.cocoapods.org/using/getting-started.html#installation).

 If you're experiencing problems installing CocoaPods and getting it to work, follow [this guide](https://www.ruby-lang.org/en/documentation/installation/)